 Craig’s first job after graduating from Cass Technical High School was as a line worker at the Lynch Road Chrysler plant assembling automobiles, a job that sparked a love of automobiles that continues to this day.
 Although he enjoyed the work, Craig was drawn to a different calling in law enforcement.
 His father, a reserve police officer, encouraged his son to capitalize on the opportunity to make a difference in the community as a law enforcement officer, an opportunity he himself was denied due to racially discriminatory hiring practices.
 His first job in law enforcement was as a police officer for the Detroit Police Department, (DPD) where he stayed for four years until being laid off due to the budget cuts and the impending bankruptcy of the city of Detroit.

-During his tenure as a command officer of the LAPD, Craig was responsible for overseeing many of the most violent areas in Los Angeles and was able to achieve tremendous reductions in crime through the implementation of innovative strategy and by building strong community partnerships.
+After leaving the DPD, Craig moved to Los Angeles, where he worked as an officer for the Los Angeles Police Department (LAPD), rising through the ranks, ultimately attaining the rank of Captain.
+During his tenure at the LAPD, Craig was responsible for overseeing 476 officers and was assigned to many of the most violent areas in Los Angeles, achieving tremendous reductions in crime through the implementation of innovative strategies and by building strong community partnerships.